 Estimated Value (PSA 10): $900,000

-The Pete Rose rookie card isn't necessarily hard to find, but higher graded versions are, due to the top blue borders which are prone to chipping.
-Despite his inability to crack the hall of fame, collectors still love Pete Rose and this rookie card is a true classic.
+The Pete Rose rookie card isn’t necessarily hard to find, but higher-graded versions are due to the top blue borders, which are prone to chipping.
+Despite his inability to crack the Hall of Fame, collectors still love Pete Rose, and this rookie card is a true classic.

 What might that card be worth eight years later?
 Even PSA 9 Rose rookie cards are hot, with recent sales ranging from $80K to $100K.